top of page

 • Does Ahavas Chinam have a Rabbi?

-We currently do not have a rabbi as we hold that to hold that title, one should have a proper orthodox smicha.
-We do teach from orthodox sources and have rabbis who we can suggest for you to get in touch with.
+We currently do not have a rabbi as we hold that to have that title, one should have a proper orthodox smicha.
+We do teach from orthodox sources and have rabbis who we can suggest for you to get in touch with that are friendly to those in the faith.

 • Can Ahavas Chinam do conversions?